moodyMayank/Namaste-React-Live/React-InterviewQuestions.md

+### Questions from Namaste React Live

-1. React Overriding whatever is in root with render and only showing what is in render().
+- React Overriding whatever is in root with render and only showing what is in render().